CatTanker/cnc_map_tool_guide/docs/linux.md

 WINEPREFIX="/home/YOUR_USERNAME_GOES_HERE/.local/share/wineprefixes/cncnet_4_X_ddraw" winetricks dotnet48
 ```

 Okay, you have your prefix set up.
-There are several ways you can how run your exe.
-Both methods require some terminal usage.
+There are several ways tha you can run your client's exe.
+Two methods require some terminal usage.
 #### Running through your prefix completely in the terminal
 ```
 WINEPREFIX="/home/YOUR_USERNAME_GOES_HERE/.local/share/wineprefixes/cncnet_4_X_ddraw" wine "Absolute path to your client's /.... /resources/clientogl.exe"